-The Learning support team makes contact with feeder schools and arranges to visit them for the purposes of gaining information about SEN students transferring to Ursuline.
-The SENCo visits all students with an EHCP in their primary setting and wherever possible, attends the student's year 6 annual review.
+The Learning support team contacts the feeder school and arranges High School visit for the purposes of gaining information about SEND students transferring to Ursuline.
+The SENDCo or a member of the SEND leadership team visits all students with an EHCP in their primary setting and wherever possible, attends the student's year 6 annual review.

 If possible, students with an Educational Health Care Plan are encouraged to visit the Ursuline with their parents or teaching assistant/teacher in the term prior to transfer.
 For some students a part time link may be arranged during the preceding summer term to facilitate a smooth transition.
-Additional transition days are arranged to support students with a statement, EHCP or high levels of additional need.
+Additional transition days are arranged to support students with an EHCP or high levels of additional need to ensure:

-- Improving physical access to school facilities.
+- Appropriate physical access to school facilities.

 - Preparation for entry to school.

-- Improving access to the curriculum.
+- Appropriate access to the curriculum.

 - Teaching and learning.

 - Classroom organisation.

 - Timetabling.

-- Developing information in a range of formats e.g. large print, audiotape.
+- Developing information in a range of formats e.g., large print, audiotape.

 - Opportunities for all students to access extra-curricular activities.

 - School sports.

 - Assessment and exam arrangements.

-2.1 The allocation of resources to and amongst students with learning needs
+2.1 The allocation of resources to and amongst students with learning needs focused on raising attainment in literacy and numeracy skills through early identification and intervention.

 The school is committed to ensuring that any money that comes into the school in order to support a student's EHCP is used for that purpose.
-The school has also made provision from its own resources to support students to make progress across all areas in the broadest sense, with a clear focused on raising attainment in literacy and numeracy skills through early identification and intervention.
+The school has also made provision from its own resources to support students to make progress across all areas in the broadest sense, with a clear